DuyguKayaOzturk/ChurnAnalysis/README.md

 - Consists of 10000 observations and 12 variables.
 - Independent variables contain information about customers.
-- The dependent variable represents the customer abandonment status..
+- The dependent variable represents the customer abandonment status.

 ## **Variables:**